HaveFunWithCode/Elmo-in-TextClassification/README.md

-# ElmoEvaluateOnPersianTexts
+# ElmoEvaluateOnTexts

-<a href="https://github.com/HIT-SCIR/ELMoForManyLangs">Elmo Embedding</a> evaluation on persian text
+experiments on using <a href="https://github.com/HIT-SCIR/ELMoForManyLangs">Elmo Emdding</a> as text vector in text classification